TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-diagnostic-renewapns.md

 <properties
 	pageTitle="APNs Diagnostic Renew"
 	description="APNs Diagnostic Renew"
-	infoBubbleText="Found issue with APNs.
-See details on the right." service="microsoft.intune"
+	infoBubbleText="Your Apple Push Notification certificate has expired.
+Please review steps on the right how to renew it." service="microsoft.intune"
 	resource="intune"
 	authors="mackie1604"